 Normal Attack: Tempered Sword

 Then there’s his Charged Attack, which involves Diluc performing continuous slashes and then finishing off with a more powerful strike.
-And once you unlock his A1 Passive, it consumes half as much stamina, in addition to it being able to last longer.
+Once you unlock his A1 Passive, it consumes half as much stamina, in addition to lasting longer.
 His Charged Attack does have its uses, but more often than not, Diluc can deal more damage with combos that utilize his Normal Attack and Skill.

 Elemental Skill: Searing Onslaught

 On top of that, the cooldown timer starts when you use his skill the first time, so if you space them out and maximize the time between slashes, you can effectively have no cooldown on Diluc’s skill.
-You will need to get the timing right though, as Searing Onslaught will still enter cooldown if you go too long without using it the 2nd or 3rd time.
-Diluc’s Skill also has no internal cooldown (ICD) with Elemental Reactions, so you can trigger them as much as you want, enabling you to do stuff like frontloading 4 Vaporize or Melt reactions in a row.
+You will need to get the timing right, though, as Searing Onslaught will still enter cooldown if you go too long without using it the second or third time.
+Diluc’s Skill also has no internal cooldown (ICD) with Elemental Reactions, so you can trigger them as much as you want, enabling you to do stuff like frontloading four Vaporize or Melt reactions in a row.

-Though what makes Diluc’s skill particularly great is that it’s fast.
+What makes Diluc’s skill particularly great, though, is that it’s fast.
 Most Claymore users are kind of slow, especially when you compare them to other weapons, so having that extra speed is really nice.
 You can also take advantage of animation cancels.
 The reason the Searing Onslaught/Tempered Sword combo is as great as it is is that it can deal an absurd amount of damage in a short period of time, and Elemetal Reactions like Vape or Melt just take it to the next level.

 Diluc’s Skill is also useful outside of combat.
 You can use it to destroy certain obstacles or clear brambles that are blocking chests.
 It also makes it pretty easy to activate torch puzzles and Pyro totems.
 Having a giant flaming sword certainly comes in handy.